 Sponsored by TCC's Center for Military and Veterans Education (CMVE), the program trains students in court and deposition procedures and practices, audio and video equipment and the complete process of advanced digital court reporting.

 The course is recognized by the American Association of Electronic Reporters and Transcribers (AAERT) and is the first in the nation to be compliant with that association’s new standards for digital court reporting.

-Although the program is geared to military-related students, enrollment is open to anyone.
+Although the program is geared to military-related students, who may use their GI Bill® benefits, enrollment is open to anyone.

 Veterans who graduate from the program will be eligible for employment assistance through Veterans Reporters, Inc., and its partners.
 Veterans who gain employment through the organization can enroll in a two-year, paid court reporting registered apprenticeship.

-“The ability to find jobs locally and in other regions will be a huge benefit, especially for our military and veterans and their spouses,” said Bill Brown, executive director of the CMVE.
+“The ability to find jobs locally and in other regions will be a huge benefit, especially for our military, veterans and their spouses,” said Bill Brown, executive director of the CMVE.

 “With this training, they will be able to find work just about anywhere the military may send them.
 This program will provide classroom instruction and hands-on, real world training in local courtrooms.
 Digital court reporter students will get to experience what they will be doing firsthand in a short period of time.”

 You must have a high school diploma or equivalent and basic keyboarding and computer skills to enroll.

 The first six-week session will begin on Oct.
 9 and conclude Nov.
 17 with classes held Monday through Friday from 8 a.m. to 5 p.m. on the Virginia Beach Campus.
 Additional sessions will be offered.